brooksbenson/eloquent-js/chapter13/chapter13-notes.md

 (UTF-8 is a way to encode unicode text as binary data.
 UTF-8 = Unicode).

 HTML uses what are called tags.
-Tags are used to denote information about the document and can contain what are called attributes.
-Attributes are used to pass extra information to a tag.
+Tags are used to structure the document and can contain what are called attributes.
+Attributes are key value pairs used to pass extra information to a tag.

 In HTML, an ampersand followed by a name or a character code then a semicolon is called an entity and will be replaced by the encoded character when the document renders.

-## Browsers

-Browsers are built for rendering HTML documents.
-There are a handful of major browsers in use.
-All support mostly the same features.
-It's important to standardize our code with transpilers so that it works across all browser environments.